-Exporters allow you to configure streaming metric, event and alert streams to your internal applications.
+Exporters allow you to configure streaming performance metrics, received OTEL events and generated threshold crossing alerts to your internal applications for real-time data anal.
 Exporters are currently only available in on-prem deployments and only the Kafka exporter is available at this time.

 Kafka Exporter

-A Kafka exporter is used to configure PCA to forward data to a Kafka broker.
+A Kafka exporter is used to configure Provider Connectivity Assurance to forward data to a Kafka broker.
 The Kafka broker must have network connectivity with your installed Provider Connectivity Assurance instance.
-There are three types of streams that can be configured in your Kafka exporter:

 Additionally, a heartbeat topic can be specified to have the exporter continuously send a message on a specified interval.

-Metrics are in JSON format sent out for each monitored object.
+When selecting the Session performance metrics data type, you must also specify one or more Session types.
+Performance Metrics for the selected session types will be streamed to the exporter and will be in JSON format sent out for each monitored object.
 They are sent to the specified export topic for a data subscription that is provisioned in an exporter.
-Metrics are determined via the ingestion dictionary for the object type.
-MetaData is determined via the provisioned metadata mappings for the deployment.
+The included metrics are determined via the ingestion dictionary for the Session type.
+MetaData is determined via the provisioned metadata mappings configured in the settings.

 Example Metric Payload